venghatesh/ML-DogBreedPrediction/dog-project-master/README.md

 ## Project Overview

-In this project, we built a pipeline that can can process real-world, user-supplied images.
+In this project, a  pipeline is built that can can process real-world, user-supplied images.
 Given an image of a dog, the algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.
 If neither human or dog is provided (eg :like van), it will output a message that it is neither human nor dog.

 ![Sample Output][image1]